brian-petersen/notes/paul-graham-essays.md

 > Live in the future and build what seems interesting.
 Strange as it sounds,
 > that's the real recipe.

+## Next Reads

+* How to Do What You Love (http://www.paulgraham.com/love.html)
+* How to Be an Expert in a Changing World (http://www.paulgraham.com/ecw.html)
+* How to Think for Yourself (http://www.paulgraham.com/think.html)
+* Do Things that Don't Scale (http://www.paulgraham.com/ds.html)
+* How to Lose Time and Money h(ttp://www.paulgraham.com/selfindulgence.html)

 ## Other Potential Reads

 (As of 2/18/2022)